|Violent Crime Victimization

 - The large drop in the number of juveniles killed with a firearm after 1993 resulted in the overall number of juvenile homicides in 2003 falling to its lowest level since at least 1984.

 - Firearms were used less often in the killings of young children.
-In 2010, for example, 14% of homicide victims under age 12 were killed by a firearm while 82% of victims ages 12–17.
+In 2014, for example, 16% of homicide victims under age 12 were killed by a firearm compared to 77% of victims ages 12–17.

 Internet citation: OJJDP Statistical Briefing Book

 Adapted from Puzzanchera, C., Chamberlin, G. and Kang, W. (2016).
 Easy Access to the FBI's Supplementary Homicide Reports: 1980-2014